10 Delicious Traditional Vietnamese Food You Must Try While In Vietnam

 8. Bun dau mam tom

 Bun dau mam tom is a rural food of Northern Vietnam.
 Rice vermicelli is served with fried tofu, pork, chả cốm and shrimp paste.
 Chả cốm is a kind of vietnamese sausage, a mix of pork and young rice that is fried.
 It is cripsy and a bit greasy, it decides how delicious a Bun dau mam tom tray is.
+Bun dau mam tom is a must-try dish for what to eat in Hanoi.

 Vietnamese dishes attach special importance to balance of ingredient.
 Bun dau mam tom, with a large amount protein, would be served with numerous kind of raw vegetable including but not limited to perilla, Vietnamese balm, Thai basil, escarole, stinkvine and fish herb.